Surgical Hip Procedures

 - Potential decrease in swelling and risk of venous thrombosis.
 The avoidance of dislocation and compression of the femoral vessel should help reduce vascular related complications.

-- The technique is a generic adaptation of the principles of the SuperPATH™ surgical technique.
+- The technique is a generic adaptation of the principles of the SuperPATH™ surgical technique for total hip replacement.

 - Faster recovery by virtue of preservation of the key anterior and posterior structures, and decreased swelling of the thigh and leg.

 - Greater flexibility because of rapid and aggressive physiotherapy with minimal hip precautions.